JonDouglas/score/README.md

 For more information on .NET 5 and .NET Standard, see the [following docs](https://docs.microsoft.com/dotnet/standard/net-standard#when-to-target-net50-vs-netstandard).

 ## Passing Static Analysis
 Packages go through a static analysis tool to determine if the package has any major health or security issues.
-These checks help ensure you are using the latest tooling to secure your software supply chain such as reproducible builds, compiler flags, and much more.
+These checks help ensure you are using the latest tooling to secure your software supply chain such as reproducible builds, compiler flags, source link, and much more.
 (TODO)

 **This section is not implemented.**